Alex0424/Linux/docs/kubernetes/secrets.md

 # Base64 Encoding Method

-There is a way to encrypt a secret but thats outside the scope of this docs.
+There is a way to encrypt a secret but that's outside the scope of this docs.

 !!! info "Base64 Encoding Example"